 Read more on Financial Aid in the Student Portal »

-Students should apply for financial aid as soon as practical after January 1, 2015.
-The priority deadline for tuition remission and opportunity grant funding is July 15, 2015 for new J.D. students and May 15, 2015 for returning students.
+Students should apply for financial aid as soon as practical after January 1, 2016.
+The priority deadline for grant funding is March 15, 2016 for new J.D. students and May 13, 2016 for returning students.
 The deadlines are mandatory, even if a student has not yet received an offer of admission from the Admissions Office.
 Funding for grants is limited.
 Students who apply for grant assistance and submit all required forms after this deadline will be considered for grants based on available funding.
-If funding is available, late applications may be considered for grants in October 2015.
+If funding is available, late applications may be considered for grants in October 2016.
 Students who are unable to meet the deadline will be considered for loans only.

 All students applying for grants and/or loans must submit the following forms/items to the Student Finance Office:

-Free Application for Federal Student Aid (2015-16; FAFSA - Title IV School Code: E00387.
-This will be available 1/1/15.)
-Estimated income figures may be used if the student's tax return is not completed by April 1, 2015.
+Free Application for Federal Student Aid (2016-2017; FAFSA - Title IV School Code: E00387.
+This will be available 1/1/16.)
+Estimated income figures may be used if the student's tax return is not completed by the above deadlines.
 The student must indicate on the FAFSA that the income figures are estimated.

 In order to receive a final award students must submit the following: